 Commissions & Fees

-After factoring in order execution quality, where Fidelity reigns supreme, Fidelity’s $4.95 stock trades consistently yield additional value for customers.
+After factoring in order execution quality, where Fidelity reigns supreme, Fidelity’s $0 stock and ETF trades consistently yield additional value for customers.
 Also offered are fractional shares, and there are no additional charges for trading penny stocks.

 |Options Per Contract Fee||$0.65|

 Fidelity’s shining star is research.
 The entire website experience is meticulously laid out, clients can access portfolio updates via Google Assistant, and the broker provides terrific in-house market commentary.

 Screening for trade ideas: Fidelity’s stock, ETF, and mutual fund screeners are easy to use, rich in data, and set the benchmark for the industry.
 Thematic investing, ESG (Environmental, Social, and Governance) data, Morningstar ratings, the list of unique features goes on and on.